How to Get Kids to “Behave” at Photoshoots

 p.s.
 Thanks to my second, Siobhan Cahill, for the great shots of the groomsmen getting ready.
 I couldn’t have done it without you!

-Baby Shower at Felina | NJ Photographer | Bergen County
+Baby Shower at Felina | NJ Photographer | Ridgewood, NJ

 I was lucky enough to be recommended by another local photographer to cover a baby shower at Felina right here in Ridgewood.
-Since eating at Felina shortly after it opened I dreamt about photographing events there once their big event space was up and running.
+Since eating at Felina shortly after it opened, I dreamt about photographing events there once their big event space was up and running.
 Little did I know that they also held events in the restaurant during the day before dinner service.
 I walked in on a recent Saturday to see the most gorgeous baby shower set up!
 Every detail was stunning and so well thought out.
 Being a lover of storytelling, I was in heaven!
 An Italian family, celebrating at a fabulous Italian restaurant with tiny jars of olive oil as place cards and a dessert table full of delicious Italian pastries and candies…all these things added up to a true shower of love, for both mama and baby-to be.
 Best part?
 The entire luncheon was planned by the mom-to-be’s sister.
 If I were to get married again (ok, renew my vows) I know which party planner I would call @agc_events.
 I hope you enjoy looking through these images from a beautiful September afternoon.
 And if you ever need someone to document your special event, I hope you will remember me.

 Graduation Party | NJ Photographer | Bergen County